Skip to main content

 MEDIUM AVAILABILITY

-Many traditional dishes based on cassava, taro, and yam are naturally gluten-free.
-French-influenced breads contain wheat.
+Plenty of traditional dishes built on cassava, taro and yam are naturally gluten-free.
+The French-style breads, however, are made with wheat.

 Common Allergens